Back to School Sale: $100 OFF Sitewide Shop now

 Signs and Symptoms

-Although herpes is confused with ingrown hair as it can be an asymptomatic infection, below are its signs and symptoms that can help you distinguish it.
+Although herpes is confused with ingrown hair, as it can be an asymptomatic infection, the signs and symptoms below can help you distinguish them.

 • Painful tender blisters